eric-ooi/elastic-m365/README.md

 * Enable and configure [Elastic Agent - O365 integration](https://docs.elastic.co/en/integrations/o365).
 * Enable and configure [Elastic Agent - Azure integration](https://docs.elastic.co/en/integrations/azure).

-If you are collecting logs via Filebeat, you will need to edit each of the panels in the dashboard and replace the "logs-*" index pattern with "filebeat-*".
+If you are collecting logs via Filebeat, you will need to edit each of the panels in the dashboard and replace the `logs-*` index pattern with `filebeat-*`.
 * Enable and configure [Filebeat - O365 module](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-module-o365.html).
 * Enable and configure [Filebeat - Azure module](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-module-azure.html).